manimino/ducks/README.md

 ```

 You can also find objects by functions evaluated on the object.
-Functions are evaluated only once, when the object is added to the FilterBox.

 Find palindromes of length 5 or 7:
 ```